tddschn/install-easygraph/README.md

 - The `use-cached-build` option to control whether to use the cache.

 The caches are identified with the combination of:
-- the easygraph commit SHA1 they were built again
+- the easygraph commit SHA1 they were built against
 - the python version (`sys.version`)

 The release was designed to work with [easygraph](https://github.com/easy-graph/Easy-Graph) before the `pybind11` branch is merged into master (which hasn't happened when this release was created).